 Thanks to everyone for your input!
 You can read my full article on the therapeutic value of blogging on Psychreg.

-For tips on blogging, check out the Regular Blogger’s Guide to Blogging.
+For tips on blogging, check out the Blogging Toolbox.

 The Reflecting on Powerful Words guided journal matches amazing quotes from people like Maya Angelou and Winston Churchill with prompt questions that relate to each quote as well as beautiful images.
 It’s available free from the MH@H Download Centre.